AustinCodingAcademy/PHPIntro/Lessons/Day 1: Intro to Computers, Programming, and This Course.md

-# Day 1: Intro to Computers, Programming, and This Course.md
+# Day 1: Intro to Computers, Programming, and This Course

 ## Daily objective

-What do you want students to be able to do by the end of the class?
+* Students will understand what computer programming is, and some examples of what you can do with it.
+* Students will be introduced to some of the [Programming Terms](/Glossary.md) and concepts that they will be learning in this course
+* Students will learn about their Virtual Machine environment, how it works and how they will be using it to learn to program

 ## Instructional plan